-Governments should explore ways to build up the expertise of a technologically literate senior leadership cadre that can champion the deployment of AI in government.
+Governments should explore ways to build up the expertise of public officials at all levels, including a focus on bringing about a technologically literate senior leadership cadre that can champion the deployment of AI in government.
 Senior leaders, including at the political level, will need to possess a strategic understanding of what AI can do, and know how to identify the kinds of problem that AI can address and the key questions to ask to ensure effective oversight of delivery (Agrawal, Gans and Goldfarb, 2018).
-This may not require in-depth technical knowledge but will require the ability to act as an interlocutor or translator able to understand the technical, ethical and legal aspects of delivering feasible AI, and combine them with an understanding of how public services and administrations function (du Preez, 2018).
+This may not require in-depth technical knowledge but will require the ability to act as an interlocutor or translator able to understand the technical, ethical and legal aspects of delivering feasible and ethical AI, and combine them with an understanding of how public services and administrations function (du Preez, 2018).143

 Managers of AI-enabled services will require deeper technical expertise, even if the services are delivered by external contractors.
 Knowledge of AI, effective negotiation skills and sector expertise will help service managers design adequate contracts that ensure effective oversight and hold external contractors to account.
 These aptitudes can also help proposed AI solutions to be properly assessed to verify fitness for purpose and accurate pricing.
 Service managers will need to work closely through networks of private sector, civil society and academic actors, drawing on their knowledge and collaborating effectively.
 However, they will also need to avoid being unduly influenced by external stakeholders and maintain a focus on their organisation's objectives and maximising public value.
-Therefore, building up internal expertise and negotiation skills will help governments to commission services and collaborate effectively with external stakeholders.107 https://joinup.ec.europa.eu/sites/default/files/event/attachment/2019-04/SEMIC_Webinar%20on%20AI%20and%20PA_Presentation_AI%20projects%20in%20PA%20in%20Japan Kenji%20Hiramoto%20%28JP%29 09-04-2019.pdf.
+Therefore, building up internal expertise and negotiation skills will help governments to commission services and collaborate effectively with external stakeholders.144